-- (i) Audit and Risk Management Committee
+- Audit and Risk Committee

-- (ii) Nomination Committee
+- Nominating Committee

-- (iii) Remuneration Committee
+- Remuneration Committee

-- (iv) Share Issuance Scheme Committee
+- Share Issuance Scheme Committee

 The Board may also delegate specific functions to ad hoc committees as and when required.
 The powers delegated to these committees are set out in the Terms of Reference of each of the Committees as approved by the Board.